 - First and foremost, flaxseed is an excellent source of fiber.
-Fiber seems to be the hardest nutrient for me to grasp and it’s so important for us women to get our fair share each day.
+Fiber seems to be the hardest nutrient for me to grasp, and it’s so essential for us women to get our fair share each day.

 - Flaxseed is loaded with essential fatty acids (“essential” – meaning that they must be consumed because our bodies don’t make them)